solaripynb/SolarEnergyForecasting/README.md

   </a>
 </p>
 <p align="center">
-  <em>Figure 1: The January versus June solar output comparison graph distinctly showcases the substantial seasonal influence on solar energy production.</em>
+  <em>Figure 1: The heatmap vividly contrasts the intensity of solar energy output between January and June, illustrating the stark seasonal differences in solar production.</em>
 </p>

 <p align="center">